HL7/fhir-shorthand/input/pagecontent/reference.md

 * To pick out an individual item within a multiple choice reference, such as Observation in Reference(Observation \| Condition)
 * To refer to an individual slice within a sliced array, such as the SystolicBP component within a blood pressure
 * To set metadata elements in SD, like 'active' and 'experimental'
-* To address properties of ElementDefinitions nested within a SD, such as 'maxLength' property of string-type elements
+* To address properties of ElementDefinitions nested within an SD, such as 'maxLength' property of string-type elements

 In the following, the various types of path references are discussed.